bbookk/OaralHealth_mobile/README.md

 - read data from mysql to store in sqlite success
 - detect internet to update data success
 - *bug when delete data in mysql but in sqlite is not delete too.*
+- get data from sqlite in recordActivity success